Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 Houston Stats and Trends

-- Houston has seven wins against the spread in 11 games this season.
+- Houston has seven wins against the spread in 11 games this year.

-- The Cougars covered the spread in their only game when favored by 32.5 points or more.

-- Houston's games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Houston's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- When Houston puts up more than 37.9 points, it is 5-1 against the spread and 6-0 overall.
+- Houston is 5-1 against the spread and 6-0 overall in games when it records more than 37.9 points.

-- The Cougars have 10 giveaways this season, while the Huskies have 13 takeaways .
+- The Cougars have turned the ball over 10 times this season, three fewer than the Huskies have forced (13).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.